MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-to-windows-computers.md

 *Applies to: System Center Configuration Manager (Current Branch)*

 This article provides details on how to deploy the Configuration Manager client to Windows computers.
-For more information on planning and preparing for client deployment, see the following articles:
+For more information on planning and preparing for client deployment, see these articles:
 - [Client installation methods](/sccm/core/clients/deploy/plan/client-installation-methods)
 - [Prerequisites for deploying clients to Windows computers](/sccm/core/clients/deploy/prerequisites-for-deploying-clients-to-windows-computers)
 - [Security and privacy for Configuration Manager clients](/sccm/core/clients/deploy/plan/security-and-privacy-for-clients)